Education

 • substantive equality

-The principles and minimum standards established under the act are designed to benefit all Indigenous children and families regardless of whether Indigenous communities or groups decide to exercise jurisdiction over child and family services under the act.
+The principles and minimum standards established under the Act are designed to benefit all Indigenous children and families regardless of whether Indigenous communities or groups decide to exercise jurisdiction over child and family services under the Act.

 Finally, action underway through the Public Health Agency of Canada delivers the Community Action Program for Children and the Canada Prenatal Nutrition Program, which provides a total of $80.6 million per year to community organizations who develop and deliver culturally-appropriate, early intervention public heath programming for pregnant individuals, children (aged 0 to 6) and families that face health inequities and other barriers to health, including Indigenous populations who live off reserve.